-COVID-19 has bought technology to the forefront and businesses are designing technology solutions that are user led, easy to use and produce results quickly.
-Human centred design assesses what technology employees need and how it will help their roles, blending technology and humans together to improve communications and customer service.
+COVID-19 has bought technology to the forefront and businesses are designing technology solutions that are user-led, easy to use and produce results quickly.
+Human-centred design assesses what technology employees need and how it will help their roles, blending technology and humans together to improve communications and customer service.

-Automation solutions will not replace humans but will augment services, for example, the daily mundane tasks can be handed over to automation enabling the humans to focus on a high value or complex enquiry that requires a chat with a human.
+Automation solutions will not replace humans but will augment services, for example, the daily mundane tasks can be handed over to automation enabling humans to focus on a high value or complex enquiry that requires a chat with a human.
 Alternatively, if a company is swamped with digital interactions they can be managed and prioritised to be either answered automatically or by a human.

-During the crisis there has been concern that more companies will deploy automation technology to cut costs that will take over human jobs, but technology will never be able to replace the softer human skills such as empathy.
+During the crisis, there has been concern that more companies will deploy automation technology to cut costs that will take over human jobs, but technology will never be able to replace the softer human skills such as empathy.
 The goal is to blend the two together and free up your employees’ time so they can be upskilled in other areas.

 The pandemic has forced many businesses to adopt digital technology solutions that they have not previously used, and this has highlighted gaps in skills.
 The digital skills gap is well known but the pandemic has demonstrated even more the urgency of closing the gap.

 The issue is that it is not just about recruiting people with digital skills it is about recruiting the right type of people in IT.
-They should be able to understand the connection between the business’s needs and the technology requirements and translate them in plain English, be creative with technology and have a passion to carry on learning and evolving the strategy and the solutions.
+They should be able to understand the connection between the business’s needs and the technology requirements and translate them in plain English, be creative with technology and have a passion to carry on learning and evolving the CX strategy and the solutions.

-On the flip side many people have acquired digital skills during the crisis because they have had to learn them to do their job, 59 percent said their digital or remote working skills improved during the pandemic which has created an appetite for more reskilling (Adecco Group).
+On the flip side, many people have acquired digital skills during the crisis because they have had to learn them to do their job, 59 per cent said their digital or remote working skills improved during the pandemic which has created an appetite for more reskilling (Adecco Group).